Yuvrajsinghspd09/RPS-Classifier/README.md

 This project implements a deep learning model to classify images of hand gestures into Rock, Paper, or Scissors categories.

+🚀 Try it Yourself!
+Experience the Rock Paper Scissors classifier in action!

+Fork the Repository: Click the "Fork" button at the top right corner of the repository page.

+Clone the Repository: Use git clone <your-forked-repo-url> to clone the forked repository to your local machine.

+Run the Application: Navigate to the project directory and run the application with:

+`streamlit run app.py`

 🔍 **Overview**

 The classifier uses a pre-trained Keras model to predict the class of a given image.
 It can distinguish between three classes: